fabferri/az-pattern/vpn/s2s-azvpn-ip-terraform/README.md

 The Terraform scripts are organized into two folders:
 - folder 1: it contains the files to create vnet1, vnet2, the Gateway subnet, and the VPN Gateways gw1 and gw2.
 - folder 2: it contains the files to create local network gateways and VPN connections.
+The deployment generated automatically a shared secret for the VPN connections.
+The shared secret is copied in local file named **psk.txt**

 Deployment must be executed in sequence:
 - <ins>first step</ins>: run the deployment in folder 1